-This component represents the amounts not included in any other line of the sources of earnings.
-The impact of U.S. tax reform has been separated out in this presentation.
+This component represents the amounts not included in any other line of the Sources of Earnings.
+In 2017, the impact of U.S. tax reform has been separated out in the presentation.

 Earnings on Surplus

 This component represents the earnings on the Company's surplus funds.